wallter/laravel-ai-code-analysis/docs/implementation_plan.md

 - **Environment Variable Usage:**
   - Extensive use of environment variables for flexibility, enabling dynamic configuration of models and their parameters without altering the code.

+- **Operation Identifier Consistency:**
+  - Noticed that while most AI passes utilize `OperationIdentifier` enum values, the `security_analysis` and `performance_analysis` passes are using string literals (`'SECURITY_ANALYSIS'`, `'PERFORMANCE_ANALYSIS'`).
+This inconsistency may lead to type handling issues and should be standardized to use enums across all passes.

+- **Nullable Fields in AI Passes:**
+  - Several AI passes have nullable fields such as `model_id`, `max_tokens`, and `temperature`.
+It's crucial to ensure that the application logic gracefully handles these null values to prevent potential runtime errors.

+- **Prompt Sections Variability:**
+  - Observed that some passes include detailed `prompt_sections` with guidelines and response formats, while others have minimal or no prompt sections.
+Ensuring a consistent structure across all prompts can enhance maintainability and clarity.

 ### Deviations

 - **Consistency in Pass Definitions:**